 Lets say you went all out bought a brand new DSLR, lighting kit and stabilization for your first indie production.
 Everything is going smoothly – literally – with all your still shots.
 You dismount your camera from your tripod for the big, long, Birdman-esque handheld shot, and it goes perfectly.

-Then you review the footage at the end of the day and it looks like it was shot by an epilepsy patient at a rave.
+Then you review the footage at the end of the day and it looks like it was shot by a nervous child.
+Shaking all over the place.

 If you want to shoot professional quality cinematic footage, you’ll need some sort of stabilization for your moving shots as well.
 That’s where the Glidecam comes in.
 The Glidecam uses a counterweight balance system to reduce jerky movements and bouncing.
 We talk about how this works in the section below.